-4 Common Symptoms of PTSD after Car Accidents
+Four Common Symptoms of PTSD After Car Accidents

-After a serious wreck, victims may experience recurrent flashbacks of the accident or relive the incident through nightmares.
+After a serious collision, victims may experience recurrent flashbacks of the accident or relive the incident through nightmares.
 In these cases, cognitive behavioral therapy may help patients identify and change irrationally negative thought patterns.
-Exposure therapy may also be effective; this involves confronting the cause of the PTSD in a controlled setting.
+Exposure therapy may also be effective; this involves confronting the cause of your PTSD in a controlled setting.

 For a free legal consultation, call 800-537-8185

 There’s a good reason why car wrecks are the leading cause of PTSD in the United States: Accidents are alarmingly common.
 The U.S. Department of Veterans Affairs estimates that 1% of the U.S. population will suffer injuries in motor vehicle accidents.

 That might not sound like much – but it adds up to more than 3 million injuries every year.
 In addition to physical wounds, many victims endure the psychological effects of PTSD.
 The number of car accident survivors who experience PTSD is likely underreported as a stigma still surrounds mental health issues.